How to Prevent Ovarian Hyperstimulation Syndrome After Egg Retrieval?Fertility Treatment

 According to sources, it is safe to use over-the-counter pain relievers such as acetaminophen to relieve abdominal pain in OHSS.
-It is better to avoid other pain-relieving medications like naproxen and ibuprofen to prevent implantation failure.
+Avoiding other pain-relieving medications like naproxen and ibuprofen to prevent implantation failure is better.

-Additionally, several home remedies help improve OHSS apart from the treatment methods prescribed by the doctor.
+Additionally, several home remedies help improve OHSS apart from the doctor's treatment methods.
 One of these home remedies is to have a healthy diet, including 2-3 egg whites daily or salty foods.
-Consuming plenty of liquids, fruits and vegetables also helps relieve constipation.
+Consuming plenty of liquids, fruits, and vegetables also helps relieve constipation.

 Another home remedy for ovarian hyperstimulation syndrome is to make lifestyle changes.
 Maintaining a normal weight, daily measuring abdomen circumference, avoiding heavy physical activities, and not having sexual intercourse helps prevent an ovarian cyst from rupturing.